khmarbaise/blog.soebes.de/content/blog/2013/2013-11-25-clirr-maven-plugin-version-2-dot-6-1-released.md

 The following improvement has been made:

-* {% chjl MCLIRR-61 %} - Allow any classpath artifact to be checked for changes
+* [MCLIRR--61] - Allow any classpath artifact to be checked for changes